Massive Uncoordinated Multiple Access for Beyond 5G: System Model

 and

 with

 Finally, by staking the $N_{\rm{t}}$ observation vectors, the observation matrix is written as follows

-where ${\RM{R}}_{\rm{T}} \triangleq [\RV{r}_0 \ \RV{r}_1 \ \hdots \ \RV{r}_{N_{\rm{t}}-1}]$, ${\RM{B}}_{\rm{T}} \triangleq [\RV{b}_0 \ \RV{b}_1 \ \hdots \ \RV{b}_{N_{\rm{t}}-1}]$, ${\RM{W}}_{\rm{T}} \triangleq [\RV{w}_0 \ \RV{w}_1 \ \hdots \ \RV{w}_{N_{\rm{t}}-1}]$, and ${\RM{H}}_{\rm{T}} \triangleq [\RV{h}_0 \ \RV{h}_1 \ \hdots \ \RV{h}_{N_{\rm{t}}-1}]$.
-In \eqref{E17}, $\M{X}$ is referred to as dictionary.
+where ${\mathbf{R}}_{\rm{T}} \triangleq [\mathbf{r}_0 \ \mathbf{r}_1 \ \hdots \ \mathbf{r}_{N_{\rm{t}}-1}]$, ${\mathbf{B}}_{\rm{T}} \triangleq [\mathbf{b}_0 \ \mathbf{b}_1 \ \hdots \ \mathbf{b}_{N_{\rm{t}}-1}]$, ${\mathbf{W}}_{\rm{T}} \triangleq [\mathbf{w}_0 \ \mathbf{w}_1 \ \hdots \ \mathbf{w}_{N_{\rm{t}}-1}]$, and ${\mathbf{H}}_{\rm{T}} \triangleq [\mathbf{h}_0 \ \mathbf{h}_1 \ \hdots \ \mathbf{h}_{N_{\rm{t}}-1}]$.
+In \eqref{E17}, $\mathbf{X}$ is referred to as dictionary.

-As seen in Fig. \ref{fig:iot_RX}, after chip-matched filtering and sampling, the \ac{iot} device identification algorithm is applied to the measurement matrix $\bar{\RM{R}}$ to detect the active \ac{iot} devices.
-The outcome of the \ac{iot} device identification algorithm is a set of \ac{iot} devices $\hat{\Set{X}}_{\rm{a}}$.
-Then, the \ac{mud} algorithm is applied to detect data of the \ac{iot} devices in $\hat{\Set{X}}_{\rm{a}}$.
+As seen in Fig. \ref{fig:iot_RX}, after chip-matched filtering and sampling, the \ac{iot} DI algorithm is applied to the measurement matrix ${\mathbf{R}}_{\rm T}$ to detect the active \ac{iot} devices.
+The outcome of the \ac{iot} DI algorithm is a set of \ac{iot} devices $\hat{\mathcal{X}}_{\rm{a}}$.
+Then, the \ac{mud} algorithm is applied to detect data of the \ac{iot} devices in $\hat{\mathcal{X}}_{\rm{a}}$.
+After \ac{mud}, the bit streams related to the active \ac{iot} devices pass through differential and channel decoders, respectively.
+In the remaining of the paper, we propose different algorithms to realize the system in Fig.~\ref{fig:iot_RX}.